 *other nuts & seeds

-Mix the milk and yoghurt and stir in flax seeds and mix in quickly.
-Stir in chia seeds and mix in quickly (this is to avoid them clumping together)
+Mix the milk and yoghurt then quickly stir in flax seeds then chia seeds (this is to avoid them clumping together)

 Mix in grated apple or one or more of your other choices and place in a covered jar or bowl in the fridge for 8 hours or overnight.